-Incidental vocabulary acquisition is defined as the acquisition of vocabulary as a byproduct of another activity.
+According to B.Laufer and J.H.
+Hulstijn [61], two prominent scholars in the field of foreign language learning, Incidental vocabulary acquisition is defined as the acquisition of vocabulary as a by-product of another activity.
 Intentional vocabulary acquisition, on the other hand, refers to an activity aimed at committing lexical information to memory.
 Incidental learning should not be confused with unattended learning.
-During the task, the learners may attend to the words by using them in sentences or by looking them up in a dictionary.
-Some of these words may be remembered even though the learners did not deliberately try to commit them to memory.
-This kind of learning is incidental.

-Laufer, B, & Hulstijn, J. [35] found that looking up new words in a dictionary during a reading task, was more effective for incidental learning than reading with the same words glossed in the text margin by the researcher.
+Laufer & Hulstijn [35] found that looking up new words in a dictionary during a reading task, was more effective for incidental learning than reading with the same words glossed in the text margin by the researcher.
 Both studies used electronic dictionaries, and all the look-ups of the learners were registered in log files.
 This way, it was possible to verify that the acquired words had been looked up by the students.

-Laufer [35] and her students carried out studies with high school and university learners of english as a foreign language in which they compared word gains from decontextualised word-focused activities.
-In the reading tasks, the learners had to answear general comprehension questions in order to make sure that they read the text for meaning.
+Laufer [35] and her students carried out studies with high school and university learners of English as a foreign language in which they compared word gains from decontextualised word-focused activities.
+In the reading tasks, the learners had to answer general comprehension questions in order to make sure that they read the text for meaning.
 The word-focused activities differed from study to study.
 Word learning in all the studies was operationalised as the ability to supply the meaning for the target words chosen for investigation.

 Intentional vocabulary learning based on synonyms, antonyms, word subtitution, multiple choice, scrambled words and crossword puzzles, regardless of context, is not so effective, because learners are more prone to rote learning.
 They cram the meaning of the new words without undergoing cognitive process.
-A very few words learned through this method get transformed into active process.
-Whereas reading new words and inferring the meaning through context will be more productive, because it sharpens the ability for guessing.
-By practicing guessing the students can infer the general import and begin to understand the meaning gradually.
+A very few words learned through this method get transformed into active process [60].
+However, by practicing guessing the students can infer the general import and begin to understand the meaning gradually.
 Hence the process of guessing is of prime importance for vocabulary learning.
 Guessing is useful for both the proficient learners and low proficiency -level learners.
 While guessing, the learners focus gets increased, and after guessing when the new words are learned by consulting dictionaries, they could be retained for a longer period of time.
 Hence the guess should be tried out in the context first, then to see whether it make sense, or not, a dictionary may be consulted.